 Clarification Statement: Examples of human activities can include habitat destruction, pollution, introduction of invasive species, overexploitation, climate change, overpopulation, urbanization, and building dams.
+Assessment Boundary: N/A

 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Design, evaluate, and refine a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and tradeoff considerations.
 Anthropogenic changes (induced by human activity) in the environment can disrupt an ecosystem and threaten the survival of some species.
 Biodiversity is increased by the formation of new species (speciation) and decreased by the loss of species (extinction).
 Humans depend on the living world for the resources and other benefits provided by biodiversity, but human activity is also having adverse impacts on biodiversity.
 Thus, sustaining biodiversity so that ecosystem functioning and productivity are maintained is essential to supporting and enhancing life on Earth.
 Sustaining biodiversity also aids humanity by preserving landscapes of recreational or inspirational value.
-Much of science deals with constructing explanations of how things change and how they remain stable.
+When evaluating solutions it is important to take into account a range of constraints including cost, safety, reliability and aesthetics, and to consider social, cultural, and environmental impacts.
+Stability and Change: Much of science deals with constructing explanations of how things change and how they remain stable.